Market Gardening Heritage

 Market gardening shaped the landscape and economy in the Vale of Evesham from the 19th to mid-20th century, but due to much of this heritage and knowledge being lost a project is now underway to record, share and celebrate it before it’s too late.
 The key focus of this two year National Lottery Heritage Fund project is memories and buildings.

 At one time, most of the local population were employed in market gardening and a wide variety of vegetables, fruit, herbs and cut flowers were sold at markets up and down the country.
 As all gardeners know, a shed is essential for storing equipment, produce and providing shelter.
 Market gardening was no exception: rows of timber, corrugated iron and occasionally brick built structures once lined the ends of their grounds.
 Generally built to market gardeners own design and requirements, each was unique in both design and function.
 Alongside doubling up as temporary accommodation for hired hands, some were also used for keeping racing pigeons or brewing homemade alcohol, and one even served as a monthly barber’s shop!

-Since the rise of commercial horticulture and decline of market gardening during the latter half of the 20th century, these small buildings, locally known as ‘hovels’, have been slowly disappearing – it is thought that over 80% have already gone.
+Since the rise of commercial horticulture and decline of market gardening during the latter half of the 20th century, these small buildings, locally known as ‘hovels’, have been slowly disappearing – it is thought that around 90% have already gone.
 A survey to record surviving hovels within Evesham and ten surrounding parishes is underway, thanks to the work of volunteers.
 The photographic and written information gathered will then be added to the publically accessible Historic Environment Record for Worcestershire.

 The project is being run by Worcestershire Archive & Archaeology Service, in partnership with Cleeve Prior Heritage Trust, Vale Landscape Heritage Trust, Worcestershire Farmsteads Project and Cleeve Prior Parish Council, thanks to £68,700 of funding from the National Lottery Heritage Fund (HLF) and £5000 from Historic England.